Gretchen Hoffman

-Gretchen M. Hoffman (born April 1957) is a Minnesota politician and former member of the Minnesota Senate who represents District 10, which included all or portions of Becker, Otter Tail and Wadena counties in the northwestern part of the state.
+Gretchen M. Hoffman (born April 1957) is a Minnesota politician and former member of the Minnesota Senate who represents District 10, which included all or parts of Becker, Otter Tail, and Wadena Counties in the northwestern part of the state.
 A Republican, she is a registered nurse and a former small business owner.

 Early life, education, and medical career

 Hoffman was born and raised in Fargo, North Dakota.
 She graduated from Fargo South High School and later completed her R.N. training.
-She has worked as a cardiac intensive care nurse, an emergency room nurse, a staff nurse, and a Chemotherapy and Oncology nurse.
-She currently sits on the board of directors of GPK Products, Inc., a family-owned manufacturer of PVC water and wastewater fittings.
-She also volunteers at a local Pro-Life Clinic as a receptionist and nurse.
-She is a member of the National Rifle Association.
+She has worked as a cardiac intensive care nurse, an emergency room nurse, a staff nurse, and a chemotherapy and oncology nurse.
+She sits on the board of directors of GPK Products, Inc., a family-owned manufacturer of PVC water and wastewater fittings.
+She also volunteers at a pro-life clinic as a receptionist and nurse.
+She is a member of the National Rifle Association of America.

 Minnesota Senate

 2010 election

-She ran for the Minnesota Senate in the 10th district based in rural Northwest Minnesota.
+She ran for the Minnesota Senate in the 10th district.
 She defeated incumbent Democratic State Senator Dan Skogen 55%-45%.